Jeffail/leaps/README.md

 using operational transforms to ensure zero-collision synchronization across any number of editing clients.

+## Run

-Simply navigate to a directory you want to share, run `leaps`, open the hosted page in your browser and direct any friends on your LAN to the same page.
-You can now collectively edit any documents in that directory.
+Simply navigate to a directory you want to share, run `leaps`, open the hosted page (default `http://localhost:8080`) in your browser and direct any friends on your LAN to the same page.
+You can now collaboratively edit any documents in that directory.

+Your files will be written to in the background as you edit.
+If you aren't using version control, or simply want extra protection, you can run leaps in safe mode with the `--safe` flag.
+In safe mode any changes you make will be placed in a `.leaps_cot.json` file, which you can then apply to your files once you are happy by running with the `--commit` flag.

 ![Screenshot](leaps_ss.png "Leaps screenshot")